 This Prospectus contains certain forward-looking statements that reflect Re-Match's current views or expectations with respect to future events as well as financial and operational performance.
 The words "intend", "estimate", "expect", "may", "plan", "anticipate" or other expressions regarding indications or forecasts of future developments or trends that are not based on historical facts constitute forward-looking information.
 This applies, in particular, to statements and opinions in the Prospectus concerning future financial returns, plans and expectations with respect to the business and management of the Company, future growth and profitability, and the general economic and regulatory environment, and other matters affecting the Company.
 Although Re-Match believes that these statements are based on reasonable assumptions and expectations, Re-Match cannot guarantee that such forward-looking statements will be realised.
 Forward-looking information is inherently associated with both known and unknown risks and uncertainties since it depends on future events and circumstances.
 Forward-looking information does not constitute a guarantee of future results or performance, and the outcome may differ materially from what is set out in the forward-looking information.
-Factors that could cause Re-Match's future results or performance to differ from what is expressed in the forward-looking information in this Prospectus applies only to the date of the publication of the Prospectus.
+Factors that could cause Re-Match's future results or performance to differ from what is expressed in the forward-looking statements include, but are not limited to, those described in the section Risk Factors.
+Forward-looking information in this Prospectus applies only to the date of the publication of the Prospectus.
 Re-Match undertakes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or similar circumstances, other than as required by law.